 Transfer students will be able to enroll only in the fall term, according to the University’s admissions website.
 This is similar to the policy for first-year students at the University.

-The University is the last of the eight Ivy League universities to admit transfer students.
-Harvard typically enrolls 12 transfer students from its average pool of more than 1,600 applications.
+The University was the only one of the eight Ivy League universities to not admit transfer students.
+Harvard typically enrolls 12 transfer students each from its average pool of more than 1,600 applications.
 Yale receives more than 1,000 transfer applications for between 20 and 30 spaces, yielding a transfer acceptance rate of two to three percent.
 Dartmouth typically admits between 15 and 25 transfer students from a pool of over 700.
 Brown admits between 100 and 200 from a pool of almost 1900.
 Penn and Columbia each admit less than 10 percent of their transfer applicants.
 Cornell admits about 550 transfers each fall and 100 in the spring.

 The University’s strategic planning process began in January 2014.
 The resulting framework will be reviewed annually by trustees and administrators to evaluate progress towards its goals, including the transfer admission program.
 Other announcements in the framework included planning for 125 more undergraduates per class, construction of a seventh residential college, growth of the University’s international programs, and building an interdisciplinary program and new facilities in environmental studies.